Finding & Working with Contractors | 19 views |

 Answer from Construction Brain

-Errors and omissions (E&O) insurance for contractors in Ottawa covers professional mistakes, oversights, and failures to deliver services as promised - protecting both the contractor and homeowner when things don't go according to plan.
+Errors and omissions (E&O) insurance for contractors in Ottawa covers professional mistakes, oversights, and failures to deliver services as promised - protecting both the contractor and homeowner when work doesn't meet specifications or causes financial losses.

 Ready to Start Your Project?